LeAnn Rimes Enjoys Raising Brandi Glanville's Kids

 “We celebrate with the kids as we have the last couple of years.
 We go to dinner and do the whole thing,” LeAnn Rimes revealed.
 “I love the fact that there is a stepmom’s day and an option [for stepparents to celebrate].
 It’s so different for each family.
 I love that we have a separate day and I think it’s important that people know about it.”

-LeAnn Rimes has been sharing information about Stepmom’s Day for the past couple of years on Instagram and Twitter in an effort to encourage other stepmothers to celebrate their roles in their stepchildren’s lives.
+LeAnn Rimes has been sharing information about Stepmom’s Day for the past couple of years on Instagram and Twitter to encourage other stepmothers to celebrate their roles in their stepchildren’s lives.

 “For me, we have the kids half the time, so I feel like I am mothering, which is crazy as someone who has never had [biological] children before.
 I think it’s great,” she said.

-LeAnn Rimes and Eddie Cibrian celebrate their six-year wedding anniversary last month and on their special day, Rimes gave a shoutout to her stepchildren who she labeled as “gifts.”
+LeAnn Rimes and Eddie Cibrian celebrated their six-year wedding anniversary last month, and on their special day, Rimes gave a shoutout to her stepchildren whom she labeled as “gifts.”

 [Featured Image by Ilya S. Savenok/Getty Images]